What NOT To Buy Drummers For Christmas

 Don’t Buy: A Drum Kit Keyring

 Nobody is underestimating the usefulness of a keyring, but if there’s something that people don’t need more of, it’s them.
-“But it’s in the shape of a drum kit” one part of your brain exclaims.
-Yeah, it is – so what?
-It’ll probably be looked at once before being absorbed into the assortment of other keys/key rings you have – joining your house keys, your car key, and those keys you’ve had for about five years, but still aren’t exactly sure what they unlock.
+“But it’s in the shape of a drum kit”, one part of your brain exclaims.
+Yeah, it is — but so what?

-A drum key is a no-brainer though.
+A drum key, on the other hand, is a no-brainer.
 This humble bit of kit is essential.
-After all, it helps drummers to tune their drums, replace heads, and change the height and positioning of their hardware.
+After all, it helps drummers tune their drums, replace drum heads, and change the height and positioning of their hardware.
 It’s an important tool for every single percussionist out there.
 And if you want something that’s even more heavy-duty, why not get a multi-tool?
 These are pretty much the Swiss-Army Knife equivalent of drums, making repairs and adjustments an absolute breeze.

 Drum Keys & Multi-Tools